arysgithub/Data-Science-Manager/README.md

 ## 1. Introduction

 This JavaFX-based coursework allows users to load, manipulate, analyse, and visualise data through an intuitive GUI.
-The project uses the design patterns Singleton to maintain consistent applicatoin preferences across sections.
+The project uses the design patterns Singleton to maintain consistent application preferences across sections.
-Observer to update UI components on data changes and Factory to instantiate transfomation objects.
+Observer to update UI components on data changes and Factory to instantiate transformation objects.
 The system has a responsive UI, dynamic table generation, real-time statistics and chart visualisations powered by JFree Chart.
 Included is JUnit tests for all core components of the system
 ### Features: